Get

 • To stretch their muscles.
 We all know how good a nice stretch feels, and it’s the same for our cats.
 Scratching can occur when your cat holds onto your couch’s arm with their claws as they lean into a nice, deep stretch.
 Cats release tension from their bodies when they stretch.

 • To mark their territory.
 The paws of a cat contain scent glands, which release pheromones as your cat places their paws on a surface.
 So, as they scratch, your cat’s scent is left behind.
 This helps your cat mark their territory, which is particularly important for cats in a multi-cat household.
-Leaving their pheromones on familiar objects helps cats feel secure and safe in their home environment.
+Leaving their pheromones on familiar objects helps cats feel reassured and safe in their home environment.

 • To clean their claws.
 Cats love to scratch to remove the old, dead layer of their claws to reveal a shiny new set underneath!